-"You should have some idea of what your overall income and expenses were, and you are required to estimate what your tax liability is," Glassman told Business News Daily.
-"If you either don't make that kind of good-faith estimate, or are very far off, you could be subject to a penalty for failing to pay."
-[11 Tax Solutions for Small Businesses]
+"You should have some idea of what your overall income and expenses were, and you are required to estimate what your tax liability is," Glassman said.
+"If you either don't make that kind of good-faith estimate or are very far off, you could be subject to a penalty for failing to pay."
+[Looking for tax solutions for your business?
+Check out this related article: 12 Tax Solutions for Small Businesses]

 "A lot of times, businesses don't always have the ability to get all of their accounting done and all of the information into a format where the return can be filed," he said.
 "So, the law allows you to file for an extension."

-While the deadline for corporations to request an extension (March15) has already passed, individuals and businesses that are formed as a partnership still have until April 15 to request an extension.
+The deadline for corporations to request an extension is March 15.
+Individuals and businesses that are formed as a partnership still have until April 15 to request an extension.

 Glassman said that if the extension request is granted – and nearly all of them are – individuals are given an extra six months, until Oct.
 15, and partnerships have an additional five months, until Sept.
 15, to file their tax returns.